1tzkaos/Workout-App/README.md

-# Fitness Tracking Mobile App
+# Workout Tracker Mobile App

 ## Overview

-My friend didn't want to pay a subscription to track his workout data, so I just created the app vagain This is a React Native mobile application designed to help users track their workout exercises, sets, and progress.
-The app provides an intuitive interface for logging workout sets, viewing exercise history, and analyzing performance over time.
+This React Native mobile application was created to help my friend track workout data without paying for a subscription.
+It provides an intuitive interface for logging workout sets, viewing exercise history, and analyzing performance over time.

 ## Features
 ### Key Functionalities
 - Add and manage exercises
 - Log individual sets with weight and repetitions